-Validated crown-stamped measures were available for liquids, with separate measure marked for the use of controlled drugs only.
+Crown-stamped measures were available for liquids to be measured.
 A range of clean tablet and capsule counters were present, with a separate triangle clearly marked for cytotoxics.
 All equipment, including the dispensary fridge, was in good working order and PAT test stickers were visible.
 The dispensary sink was clean and in good working order.
+The PMR system went offline during the inspection.
+The pharmacy team were able to access support from the company head office to resolve the issue promptly.

 Reference sources were available and the pharmacy could also access up-to-date information on the internet.
 Computers were positioned so that no information could be seen by members of the public and phone calls were taken away from public areas.
-Dispensed prescriptions were stored in a retrieval system on shelves with opaque fronts with no details visible to people waiting.
+Dispensed prescriptions were stored in a retrieval system on shelves with no details visible to people waiting.